connect@weareguru.com

 So who's actually breaking through with consumers who care about supporting local businesses?

-Among Aspirational Conscious Consumers who prioritize local business support, 28% selected Anderson—nearly double Wayfair's 18% and more than four times Whirlpool's 6%.
-Among the skeptics (Unlikely Conscious Consumers), Anderson leads at 31%.
+Among Aspirational Conscious Consumers who prioritize local business support, 28% selected Andersen—nearly double Wayfair's 18% and more than four times Whirlpool's 6%.
+Among the skeptics (Unlikely Conscious Consumers), Andersen leads at 31%.

-Here's what makes this fascinating: Anderson isn't small.
+Here's what makes this fascinating: Andersen isn't small.
 They operate at scale.
 But they've cracked the code on something most brands miss.

-When we asked why people chose Anderson, 22% cited "small business feel"—the highest of any brand we measured.
-Anderson has figured out how to position a premium product as local-adjacent, creating an association with community-based businesses even while maintaining the distribution and availability that actually gets products to customers.
+When we asked why people chose Andersen, 22% cited "small business feel"—the highest of any brand we measured.
+Andersen has figured out how to position a premium product as local-adjacent, creating an association with community-based businesses even while maintaining the distribution and availability that actually gets products to customers.

 They're not winning on authenticity alone.
 They're winning because they've made their local connections visible and verifiable while solving the infrastructure problems that make everyone else inaccessible.